nzapras/CTF-Challenges/Billy Jean I & II/readme.md

 # Recreating this challenge

-To recreate this challenge one can simply download the multi-volume files listed below:
+To recreate this challenge one can simply download the multi-volume files listed below from the following source: https://digitalcorpora.org/corpora/scenarios/m57-jean/

 1. nps-2008-jean.E01
 2. nps-2008-jean.E02